alexnyebuchan/agate-test/README.md

 - Firstly, it helps with `debugging`, as errors are shown prior to running the development server or deployment.
 IDE's like VS Code make this very easy.
 Secondly, it is easier to code `collaboratively`, as you can see what types their variables should be, bettering your understanding of their components and avoiding errors in the process.

 How would you handle pagination or infinite scrolling for a large list of countries?
 Assume only 10 per page are allowed.
 - I would create a variable to store the amount of countries per page (10).
 Then calculate the total pages by dividing the `countries.length` by this number.
 Once this is done, `slice or filter` through the countries array to extract only the relevant elements for the selected page.
 Change the map to only iterate over this variable in the return.
 Create a useState() to handle which page is selected, and a button in the return which can increment or decrement the page number.

+What are some advanced TypeScript features that could be useful in this project?

+- In this project, I used ReactNode and Dispatch as types for my interfaces, to bring robustness and clarity to my prop Types and context Types.
+Perhaps to improve efficiency and make the code more `DRY` I could introduce generic types <T> and reuse some of these interfaces, rather than make new ones each time.

 Can you explain how context API or Redux can be integrated into this project for state management?
 - For the sake of this question, I implemented two contexts and one reducer to illustrate my knowledge of Context API's (please see `context folder`).
 This means I can access country information at any part of the app.
 For instance, in the Nav there is a globe icon, which changes whenever a new continent is clicked.
 The new continent name is dispatched to the reducer in the component, retrieved in the contex in the nav.
 I have used Redux, but would only consider for much larger projects - YAGNI.